rkhtech/aws_profile_scripts/README.md

 So below in the Usage I've explained how easy it is to switch profiles, and I've also modified my prompt to show me what AWS account I'm currently working with.

+(Please note: I've only tested this on Ubuntu 16.04)

 ## Features:
 * It creates an alias to a function that will change the environment variable `AWS_DEFAULT_PROFILE`
 * It scans the entire contents of your `~/.aws/config` and `~/.aws/credentials` to find all valid configuration options.
 It will use this list to configure tab autocompletion helping the use of changing profiles.